arananet/psboard-ex-multipurposeboard/README.md

 # Amiga SuperSupply

-If your are gonna build my Amiga SupperSupply, you need to use this powerswich with the case >> https://www.thingiverse.com/thing:4753314
+If your are gonna build my Amiga SupperSupply, and use this board, you will also need this powerswich

 https://es.aliexpress.com/item/32270611983.html?spm=a2g0s.9042311.0.0.274263c0ftBhhi

+Here's the case design https://www.thingiverse.com/thing:4753314

 # Connection